It's recommended for STUDENTS who would like to add to either a

 *Cancelling within the last 12 hours results in 50% of the lesson fee charged automatically.

-*Please note that 100% of the lesson fee will still be charged by default if a student is absent for a lesson without any notice.
-(I will wait for 15minutes before I mark the lesson absent.)
+*Please note that 100% of the lesson fee will still be charged by default if a student is absent for a lesson without any notice or try to cancel it at the very last minute.
+I will wait for 15minutes before I mark the lesson absent.
+I do this because I have to forego another lesson.

 *Please ensure a good, reliable internet connection and audio/visual setup.